This is the story of the first game of old school D&D I ever ran/played.

 A moment later they all collapse into nightmare visions from beyond the stars, dark voids and forms unimaginable and equations incomprehensible flash through their minds for what seems like a year, but lasts five minutes.

 Upstairs Francois tries to pick all seven doors, and fails most.
-His first successful attempt leads to him finding 47sp bundled up in a dirty pair of undergarments beneath the mattress, but as he turns to leave, a drunken prostitute who looks well overdue for retirement leans into the door and asks if he’s ready for her.
-Francois plays along and manages to sneak out while she stumbles and gyrates onto the bed.
+His first successful attempt leads to him finding 47sp bundled up in a dirty pair of undergarments beneath the mattress, but as he turns to leave, an elderly drunken sex worker leans into the door and asks if he’s ready for her.
+Francois plays along and manages to sneak out while she stumbles and gyrates towards the bed.

-Francois decides he has a good feeling about the last door, picks the lock, and opens it to two sailors and a one-legged prostitute.
+Francois decides he has a good feeling about the last door, picks the lock, and opens it to two sailors and a one-legged sex worker.
 He slow claps and walks back downstairs.

 The pile around the bar begins to moan and untangle, Switzer pulls himself up behind the bar again with fresh vomit plastering his shirt against his chest and stomach.
 He stares at the bottle and then Three Beard, and says, “Whatever Rudolfo has gotten himself into, it’s some bad business.
 If anyone has an idea where he is, it’ll be the barge gypsies, you’ll find them easy enough, just go down the docks.”

-Francois stands at the foot of the stairs and attempts to whip up a mob, giving a rising speech about the evils of gypsies and the fears of honest men, a call to arms for every man in the tavern.
+Francois stands at the foot of the stairs and attempts to whip up a mob, giving a rising speech about the evils of gypsies and the fears of honest people, a call to arms for everyone in the tavern.
 And spectacularly fails his Charisma roll.
 Francois marches out of the tavern with tears streaming down his cheeks as the patrons spit and drag themselves back to their stools.

 CHAPTER VI: GYPSY DIPLOMACY AND THE DEATH OF MATHEMATICS